 Responsive Website Design

 What this means is that the same website design, template and layout automatically resize themselves to fit perfectly on the screen the viewer is viewing on.
-To see this in action simply start reducing the size of this window and our website will adjust until you go below a certain size at which point it will switch to the mobile optimised menu and buttons, click here to check about website developing.
+To see this in action simply start reducing the size of this window and our website will adjust until you go below a certain size at which point it will switch to the mobile optimized menu and buttons, click here to check about website developing.

-This type of mobile website design is included as a standard in all of our web design packages as we recognise that no business should be spending money on website design and not capitalising on mobile traffic
+This type of mobile website design is included as a standard in all of our web design packages as we recognize that no business should be spending money on website design and not capitalising on mobile traffic

 Dedicated Mobile Website

 If you browse on your mobile regularly you would have probably noticed some websites taking you to a m.website.com or mobile.website.com address, this is an example of a dedicated mobile website.
 This website is created independent of your core business website and given only the features you want accessible to mobile customers.
 New technologies like text analytics play a big role in mobile design.
 The advantages of this is you can cut down your website to the bare essentials offering a more efficient mobile experience to your customers however it is more expensive as the design is built from the ground up and can’t just be copied from the primary website.

 This type of mobile website design is not included as standard in our website design packages however if we think it would be a good fit to your business we will recommend it.